AI-Native Expert Platform

 Design leadership at platform scale

 As the industry moves toward agentic AI and AI-native workflows, we are uniquely positioned to pioneer this paradigm at real-world scale.
-The Intuit Expert Platform supports tens of thousands of experts serving tens of millions of customers across TurboTax and QuickBooks.
-This is not a startup iterating with a small user base — every paradigm decision lands at scale on day one.

 What comes next